-The Michael Marks Poetry Award recognises an outstanding work of poetry published in pamphlet form in the UK between January 2012 and June 2013.
-Self-published work is welcomed.
-The winning poet will receive a cheque for £5,000
+The Michael Marks Poetry Award recognises an outstanding poetry pamphlet published in the UK between July 2014 and the end of June 2015.
+The judges will take into account the quality of the pamphlet as well as the poetry.
+The winning poet will receive a cheque for £5,000.

-The winning poet will also become Harvard University’s Michael Marks Poet in Residence at its summer school in Greece.
-The residency will take place in July 2014.
+The poet of the winning pamphlet will also become Harvard University’s Michael Marks Poet in Residence at its summer school in Greece.
+The residency will take place in July 2016.

-The Michael Marks Publishers’ Award recognises an outstanding UK publisher of poetry in pamphlet form, based on their publishing programme between January 2012 and the end of June 2013.
+The Michael Marks Publishers’ Award recognises an outstanding UK publisher of poetry in pamphlet form, based on their publishing programme between July 2014 and the end of June 2015.
+The judges will take into account the publishers’ philosophy, aims, plans, design ethos and marketing strategy as well as the quality of the poetry.
 The winning publisher will receive a cheque for £5,000.

-Winners will be announced at a special dinner with the shortlisted poets and publishers, which will take place at the British Library on the evening of Tuesday 19 November 2013.
+Winners will be announced at a special dinner with the shortlisted poets and publishers at the British Library on the evening of Tuesday 24 November 2015.